oopcell/AvoinApotti/README.md

 ---

 ![UK](http://konffa.com/img/flag-uk-small.jpg)
-**openAPOTTI** - Home of the openAPOTTI PAS and EPR, forked from IMS-MAXIMS/openMAXIMS, size 423.47MB
+**AvoinApotti** - Home of the AvoinApotti PAS and EPR, forked from IMS-MAXIMS/openMAXIMS, size 423.47MB

-**openAPOTTI functionality**
+**AvoinApotti functionality**

-The latest generation of our full MAXIMS suite has become openAPOTTI, our first open source software product.
+The latest generation of our full MAXIMS suite has become AvoinApotti, our first open source software product.
 It has the same rich functionality and currently includes:

 **A full Patient Administration System designed for the NHS, including support for:**